Bihari migrant woman emerges topper in Malayalam literacy exam in Kerala

 Over 3,700 migrants, who flocked to the southern state in search of better wages and living conditions, had cleared the exam under the initiative so far in two phases, they said.

-Mission director, P S Sreekala visited Kathur at her home here recently and congratulated for the rare achievement.
+Mission director P S Sreekala visited Kathur at her home here recently and congratulated her for the rare achievement.

-She also said “Hamari Malayalam, the textbook prepared for students of the Changathi scheme, was very helpful in the daily life.
+She also said “Hamari Malayalam”, the textbook prepared for students of the Changathi scheme, was very helpful in daily life.

 📣 The Indian Express is now on Telegram.
 Click here to join our channel (@indianexpress) and stay updated with the latest headlines